SenteonLLC/senteonllc.github.io/beta/main.md

 # Getting Started
 ## MVP Beta

-On this page you can find instructions for installing and logging into the beta build of Senteon.
+On this page you can find instructions for installing and logging into the MVP Beta Build of Senteon.

 A high-level overview of Senteon can be found here: [Senteon Overview](overview.md)